Applying to Bachelor's and Master's degree programmes

 Student: how to speed up the processing of your resident permit application (link)

 Health insurance is a mandatory requirement for obtaining a residence permit for studies.
 Students applying for an extension of to their residence permit must also have valid health insurance.
-Finnish higher education institutions (both Universities and Universities of Applied Sciences) have created an insurance package that provides coverage at a reasonable price and as comprehensive as possible for your needs while you are studying in Finland.
+Please see the Finnish Immigration website for examples of recommended insurance companies for students.

 Living in Finland